Umami Pot

 Step 4

-Return the bonito dashi to the pot, add the leeks, beef, and seasonings (mirin, sugar, and soy sauce), and bring it to a boil.
+Return the bonito dashi to the pot, add the leeks, beef, and the seasonings (mirin, sugar, and soy sauce), and bring it to a boil.
 Once boiling, reduce the heat to low and simmer for about 3 minutes, skimming off any scum.

 curry udon_instruction-5